-b) Details of Gross Income and Aggregate Expenditure of Appeals Conducted Jointly with Traders e) Forms of Fundraising Appeals Conducted in 2019
+(d) Details of Gross Income and Aggregate Expenditure of Appeals Conducted Jointly with Traders

-For the purpose of this note all fundraising involving the Sale of Items (e.g. chocolates, sun hats, sunscreen, etc) is deemed to have involved a trader f) Key Indicators for Fundraising Activities
+For the purpose of this note all fundraising involving the Sale of Items (e.g. chocolates, sun hats, sunscreen, etc) is deemed to have involved a trader.